-Nutrition plan for rest days & easy training (under 60 mins at low-intensity)
+Nutrition plan for rest days and easy training (under 60 mins at low-intensity)

 Including polyunsaturated fats (e.g. omega-3) can help to reduce inflammation and aid the recovery process.
 Fat also acts as a fuel for lower-intensity training.
 Increased vegetable intakes with each meal (especially those high in antioxidants) help to reduce the (‘free radical’) damage from the previous day’s training, and may subsequently reduce muscle soreness.

 Training timing – when to eat

 This strategy also primes the body to break down fat and use it as fuel for training, so can so form part of an effective weight management strategy.
 It can take a while to get used to ‘training low’ and it shouldn’t be used for harder, high-intensity training sessions (alongside an overall calorie deficit).

 Morning snack suggestion: